BIOL275-MSUM/eda-brettvetter/README.md

 ## Introduction

-My exploratory data analysis will look at the correlation between % of severe housing problems, average number of mentally unhealthy days, % of children in poverty and % of smokers with life expectancy and % of fair or poor health among counties in Minnesota.
+My exploratory data analysis will look at the correlation between % of severe housing problems, average number of mentally unhealthy days and % of children in poverty with life expectancy and % of fair or poor health among counties in Minnesota.
 I will be looking at the correlation some unaddressed issues I mentioned have on our overall health, along with the correlation other more addressed issues have on our overall health.
 I believe the results of this analysis will help medical and public health workers better focus on simple health factors like where people eat, sleep and spend most of their time to help diagnose and more efficiently treat people’s health issues.
 When treating patients for health issues we need to pay more attention to the factors that may be the root to their issues and correcting those factors within our communities.

 ## Methods